 Typical hazards and risks of dry docks are communicated to all employees who work on site.
 Information on these risks is most commonly received at site safety trainings.
-The sites also often use safety signs that show hazardous or risky work areas, see Figure 25.4.
+The sites also often use safety signs that show hazardous or risky work areas.